geoadmin/routing-graph-packager/README.md

 4. Send an email to the requesting user with success or failure notice (including the error message)

 At this point you didn't set up regular graph updates yet.
 Refer to the [wiki Update Data section](https://github.com/gis-ops/routing-graph-packager/wiki/Data%20Updates) for that.

+### Routing engines

+This project tries to take over router-specific settings and workflows as much as possible.
+However, some routing engines have optional configuration settings which are hard to automate.

+One such example is Valhalla: _optionally_ you can enable Valhalla to consider country-specific information (e.g. borders, legal driving side) and timezones (to enable time-aware restrictions).

+Refer to our [wiki](https://github.com/gis-ops/routing-graph-packager/wiki) for more details on what to do.